-This salad features madras curry powder, a blend of spices that includes turmeric, coriander, cumin, and cinnamon -- all of which are antioxidants, anti-inflammatories, and detoxifiers.
-Use organic chicken whenever possible to reduce your intake of toxins.
+This nutritious salad features madras curry powder, a blend of spices that includes turmeric, coriander, cumin, and cinnamon, and features avocado, watercress, and red onion.

 - Total Time:

 - Yield: Makes 1 cup dressing

 Source: Body+Soul, January/February 2007